 Rows of shotgun houses and old brick buildings once inhabited by Cotton Mill and railroad workers now comprise a charmingly dense and notoriously artsy enclave largely protected from the asphalt sprawls and behemoth developments plaguing many Atlanta neighborhoods.
 Cordoned off by a rail yard to the north and Oakland Cemetery to the west, the historically working-class district has meandered down its own narrow streets on a path to urban renewal in recent decades.
 Yet while its demographic character may have shifted, the community manages to hold fast to its tight-nit feel and bohemian hotspots its come to be known for.

-No sneaker store in town can compete with the 62-year legacy of Walter's Clothing.
-Being the old man on the block hasn't kept it from staying hip.
+No sneaker store in town can compete with the 63-year legacy of Walter's Clothing.
+Being the old man on the block hasn't kept Walter's from staying hip.
 Try squeezing in on a Saturday and you'll see why.
 Walls of Adidas, Nike, Fila, Reebok, and Converse have kept customers fresh-to-death for decades.
 If you can't find your footing here, you're probably lost.

 Even after all these years, the fiery nuances of Szechuan cuisine at Marietta's Tasty China — and the mild intestinal discomfort that can accompany it — is still totally worth the drive.
 Despite many personnel changes since opening in 2006, Tasty China has managed to keep churning out the kind of hot and numbing, tongue-tingling fireworks that keep us venturing back out to the 'burbs for more.
 Try the burning ma la burrito-like beef roll or a bowl of bubbling red peppers and tender white fish.
 And don't forget the crispy cilantro fish rolls.